CSIS-NLU/Open-Science-101/Group-Projects/Climate change impact on phenology using Budburst/README.md

 We selected seven states for which observations of the first bud phenophase were made in the years 2013 and 2023.

 We used a historical weather data set to look up average monthly temperatures for the years 2013 and 2023 for the months that the observations were made.

+# Day 3 Recap
+Continued working on project.

+We refined details of oberservations from the data set that we have found on Budburst.

+Group has produced code to filter out selected observations selected on day 2.

+# Day 4 Recap
+Entire workshop went on a field trip to Chicago Botanic Garden to enjoy and make observations on the Budburst app.

+# Day 5 Recap
+Final Day of workshop and to finish up projects.

+We refined and added final details and information to complete the week long project.

+Groups have presented projects to the entire workshop of their information that they have found.

+This has concluded the NASA TOPS Open Science workshop!